nens/threedi-docs/source/d_boundary_conditions.rst

 0,10
 9999,10

 The values are interpolated between the different times.
 A time series must be defined over the full period of the simulation.
 The time series may be longer, but not shorter.
-In QGIS it is not possible to add a new line in the attribute table.
-Therefore you should either compose the timeseries in a text-editor and copy paste it into the field, or compose the timeseries through the field calculator and use "\\n" to create a new line.
-With the *Meuse* Release of the 3Di Plugin, a specific menu came available to assist in editing the values.

 There are some tips and tricks to define the location of the 2D boundary condition.

 - As the boundary condition is defined at the edge of the batymetry raster, it works best with straight rasters.
-- It can help to convert the raster outline to a shapefile, that defines the location of the boundary condition.